 To keep your boat still and fish in the exact area you want, the weather conditions or the tide movement should be perfect, and there should be no current.
 But do these ideal conditions ever exist?
 Rarely.

-Yes, you need an anchor for kayak fishing if you don't want to drift away from the desired fishing spot due to water current and wind.
-Without an anchor, you would have to keep paddling to stay in your favorite spot, which will quickly tire you out, and you won't be able to focus on fishing.
+You need an anchor for kayak fishing if you don’t want to drift away from the desired fishing spot due to water current and wind.
+Without an anchor, you would have to keep paddling to stay in your favorite spot, which will quickly tire you out, and you won’t be able to focus on fishing or enjoy it.

 If you don’t anchor and keep drifting away, soon, your fishing line won’t reach the exact area you want to cast into.